 Abundances

 Data from SeaFlow showed the abundances of the surface water cryptophytes to be between <0.01x10⁶ - 19.2x10⁶ cells L⁻¹ throughout the time course, with some of the highest concentrations occurring within the first week (fig. 3, a).
+MORE DESCRIPTION!!!!.
 Cryptophyte abundance did not appear to be correlated with tidal cycle, though oscillations in abundance did occur within individual days.

 Division Rate